Vigneshkarthik2729/Simple-webpage/README.md

-# Simple-webpage
+     Simple-webpage
-Using HTML &amp; Bootstrap only
+Using HTML & Bootstrap only

+Description:
+       Without using CSS only using HTML and Bootstrap.

+Used:
+   * Common HTML Tags
+   * And linked bootstrap link source
+   * In bootstrap, I have used style container, Grid, Cards, Button, Colors, Forms.